What is a Customer Advisory Board (CAB)?

 For SaaS companies, a Customer Advisory Board (CAB) can become a group of trusted influencers as you build industry thought leadership and relationships.

 But given the benefits, a board of these customers can be very demanding on your time and energy – so is it worth creating and managing it?
 If so, how should your SaaS company start building this group of trusted advisors, and what should it look like?
+Learn more about the customer journey in this toolkit.

 Your Customer Advisory Board needs the same time and attention as any other key stakeholder relationship, not unlike investors or employees.
 CABs tend to be the most valuable in complex, regulated industries or with complex products and business models like enterprise software.
 The expertise of the CAB can help executives and department leaders understand the complexities faster and in turn act faster, creating a win-win situation.